emcconville/wand/docs/guide/install.rst

       $ sudo port install imagemagick

-   If your Python in not installed using MacPorts, you have to export :envvar:`MAGICK_HOME` path as well.
+   If your Python is not installed using MacPorts, you have to export :envvar:`MAGICK_HOME` path as well.
 Because Python that is not installed using MacPorts doesn't look up :file:`/opt/local`, the default path prefix of MacPorts packages.